| |

 stucco running diagonally from wall penetrations are indicative of

 vibration-induced shear, just as they are in interior drywall.
+In extreme cases, corresponding cracks can appear both on the interior drywall and the exterior finish.

 Cracks